BFEFacility/Coldie/README.md

 # WORK ON THIS PROJECT IS TEMPORARILY DELAYED

 New features are getting rarer and rarer due to various factors including **hard testing**, **long work on code** and **general game anti-cheat**.
 Due to such, this project is delayed for a week.
 Work will still continue and this repository will not be archived.
-Unless a breakthrough will happen, the code has critical bugs or for urgent code improvements, it will take at least a week for activity to get back to normal levels after **behind the scenes testing, coding and fixing** is done.
+Unless a breakthrough will happen, the code has critical bugs or for urgent code improvements, it will take at least a week for activity to get back to *normal* (maybe) levels after **behind the scenes testing, coding and fixing** is done.

 # The new era of Bomber Friends cheating